 If your cancer has spread, you may have surgical treatment options.
 There are times when a metastasis can be removed, and we have a team of surgical oncologists that specializes in the removal of metastases (a cancer that has spread) from the liver.
 Being

-have surgical removal of metastases.
+removal of metastases.

 In addition to surgery, there are certain procedures for metastases that are done by our interventional radiologists at Brigham and Women's Hospital.
 Their procedures include:

 - Radiofrequency ablation: the use of a special probe with tiny electrodes that eliminate cancer cells.
 Sometimes the probe is inserted directly through the skin and only local anesthesia is needed.
 In other cases, the probe is inserted

 - Cryosurgery: a treatment that uses an instrument to freeze and destroy abnormal tissue.
 This type of treatment is also called cryotherapy.

 When indicated, our medical oncologists use chemotherapy, a cancer treatment that uses drugs to stop the growth of cancer cells, either by eliminating the cells or by stopping them from dividing.
 For example, you may be given

 chemotherapy with or without radiation therapy to eliminate any remaining cancer cells.
 This treatment aims to lower the risk that the cancer will come back.
 It is called adjuvant therapy.